 Other Ways to Invest in Scouting's Future

 Advanced Gifts: Provides council board members and larger donors the oppurtunity to set the pace for the total campaign.
-To learn more about Advanced Gifts, contact Carlton Crump, Endowment Director.
+To learn more about Advanced Gifts, contact Carlton Crump, Development Director.

 Leadership Dinner: This dinner provides corporate sponsorships at six levels to support Scouting’s work all year.

-Patron Luncheon: This special business luncheon invites selected individuals to hear an outstanding community leader, learn about Scouting’s impact first hand and pledge support at the $500 level and up.
-To learn more about the Patron Luncheon, please contact Carlton Crump, Endowment Director.
+Friends of Scouting Kick-off and Good Scout Award Breakfast: This special business breakfast invites selected individuals to hear an outstanding community leader, learn about Scouting’s impact first hand and pledge support at the $500 level and up.
+To learn more about the Breakfast, please contact Carlton Crump, Developmen Director.

 Endowment Fund: This is a permanent fund that is invested with the interest going back to support Scouting.
 There are many ways to make a lasting impact into the council's endowment fund.